Did an Airline Lose Your Luggage? Here's What You Should Do Immediately

 Follow these steps if you find yourself arriving at your destination without your belongings

-You can't believe it—you've finally landed after an hours-long flight only to find that your luggage is missing.
+You can't believe it.
+You've finally landed after a long flight only to find that your luggage didn't land with you.

-This is one of the traveler's worst nightmares, and unfortunately it does happen from time to time.
+This is one of a traveler's worst nightmares, and unfortunately it happens from time to time.
 For this reason, it is important that you know what to do in the event it happens to you.

 - Go to the airport's baggage claim office

 - Know your luggage

 - Find out the airline's policy for monetary compensation

 - Let the airline send your luggage to you